-Purpose - Paul Mitchell The School Rapid City makes lockers available to students to facilitate the daily storage of their learning materials and items related to their studies.
-Paul Mitchell The School manages lockers to ensure responsible use of property and for the health and safety of individuals.
+Purpose - Paul Mitchell The School Rapid City makes lockers available to Future Professionals to facilitate the daily storage of their learning materials and items related to their practical learning experiences.
+The school issues separate lockers for the storage of personal items.